Parzival1209/Random-Meme-API/README.md

 This random meme API was primarily built for https://qwertyhu66.github.io/Useless-Web-Projects, a project I'm working on with a friend. <br>
-On the GitHub Pages website for this repository, you can find the actual URL for the random meme API and add, remove, and edit images in the database. <br>
+On the GitHub Pages website for this repository, you can find the actual URL for the random meme API and add, remove, and edit images in the database.
+Please understand that you can only do these actions through the website. <br>
-*Note that currently, the website and API only support adding images to the database.* <br>
+*Additionally, note that currently, the website only supports adding images to the database.* <br>
 <br>
 **Instructions on how to use the API**<br>
 Use a question mark (?) at the end of the API URL, followed by key-value pairs to set specific parameters.
 If you don't set any key-value pairs, the API will try to display a simple webpage that shows a single randomly chosen meme using **Google Apps Script HtmlService.** <br>